Başak Şenova: Curatorial

-Editoral
+Editorial

 Senova is the editor of art-ist 6, Kontrol Online Magazine, Lapses book series, UNCOVERED, Aftermath, Obje'ct, The Move, The Translation, Scientific Inquiries, Cultural Massacre, Ahmet Elhan-Ground Glass and Lines of Passage (in medias res) among other publications.
-She is one of the editorial correspondents of ibraaz.org and Turkish correspondent of Flash Art International.
+She is one of the editorial correspondents of ibraaz.org and the Turkish correspondent of Flash Art International.
 She is a member of the International Biennial Association's (IBA) editorial board.